High-Flyers/mapper/README.md

 # for ground station
 python gcs.py
 ```
-When using simulation, the mavlink forwarding must be set in qgc to proper address!!!
+When using simulation, the MAVLink forwarding must be set in QGroundControl to proper address!!!

 ## Data & Metadata